WHO WAS RADHA RANI?

 RADHA: A LOVE SYMBOL

-One of the most notable and well-known narratives in Hindu mythology is the fabled love romance between Radha and Krishna.
+One of the most notable and well-known narratives in Hindu beliefs is the fabled love romance between Radha and Krishna.
 When both of them were born in this universe during the Dwapar Yuga, the story is claimed to have taken place.
 A cowherdessess named Radha won the Lord Krishna with her beauty and charm.
 It is thought that Lord Krishna is an incarnation of Lord Vishnu, whose birth was predetermined.
 Krishna met Radha during this existence, and the two fell head over heels in love.
 However, Krishna was preoccupied with other matters, such as killing Kansa.
 Krishna was able to overcome his issues thanks to her profound compassion and unwavering dedication and commitment.

 REASON RADHA AND KRISHNA ARE WORSHIPPED TOGETHER